merak48763/mc-codex/README.md

   - `context_type`: **\[Optional string\]** One of `none`, `enchantment` and `effect`.
 Determines how to interpret the *context number*.
 Defaults to `none`.
     - `"none"`: This description doesn't chage.
     - `"enchantment"`: The title & description lines may change based on a value starting from 1 (enchantment level).
+    - `"enchantment_lv1"`: The title & description lines may change based on a value starting from 1 (enchantment level).
+The title reflects the behavior of enchantments with max level = 1.
     - `"effect"`: The title & description lines may change based on a value starting from 0 (effect amplifier).
   - `insertions`: **\[Optional list of *insertion object*s\]** When present, generate a `with` list based on the *context number*.
 The `with` list is then inserted into all `details` lines.